Fmr. Substitute Teacher Pleads Guilty To ‘Sextortion Scheme’ Involving More Than 10 Minors

 MINNEAPOLIS (WCCO) — A 25-year-old Burnsville man and former substitute teacher has pleaded guilty to allegedly victimizing more than 10 minors as part of a “years-long sextortion scheme,” according to federal prosecutors.

-On Tuesday, the U.S. Attorney’s Office for the District of Minnesota announced that Mitchell Ottinger specifically pleaded guilty to two counts of production and attempted production of child pornography and one count of interstate communication with intent to extort.READ MORE: University Of North Dakota Aerospace School Halts Flights After Student Dies In Crash
+On Tuesday, the U.S. Attorney’s Office for the District of Minnesota announced that Mitchell Ottinger specifically pleaded guilty to two counts of production and attempted production of child pornography and one count of interstate communication with intent to extort.READ MORE: 'We Are Pleasantly Surprised': Minnesota's Corn, Soybean Yields Better Than Expected

 The former substitute teacher and paraprofessional obtained sexually explicit images and videos of minors and adults by using false online personas, according to court documents.
 He then threatened to release the images and videos in order to extort more images and videos from the victims.

-“Over the course of several years Ottinger victimized more than 10 minors, some of whom he knew from the school district where he worked,” the U.S. Attorney’s Office said in a release.READ MORE: State Auditor: St. Paul School Lost $4.3 Million In Risky Hedge Fund Investment
+“Over the course of several years Ottinger victimized more than 10 minors, some of whom he knew from the school district where he worked,” the U.S. Attorney’s Office said in a release.READ MORE: 'It's Unimaginable': Families Of Quadruple Homicide Victims Eulogize Loved Ones

 Law enforcement began investigating the sextortion when one of the victims alerted the FBI’s National Threat Operations Center.